Skip to Content

 Heat

 Another reason to avoid being out in the Sun is the heat can damage your hair dye.
-It is not only hot water that can damage your hair; Hot air can do damage too.
+It is not just water that causes fading; prolonged UV exposure from the sun breaks down chemical pigments in the hair.

-Once your hair dye has had time to settle, it is less likely to be damaged by the heat, so we recommend avoiding dying your hair during the middle of the summer.
+Once your hair dye has had time to settle, it is less likely to be damaged, so we recommend using UV protectant sprays and wearing a hat if you spend extended time outdoors in the summer.

 Chlorine